top of page

 “It does what a musical is supposed to do: it takes you to another world.
 And it gives you a little tune to carry within your head, you know?
 A little something to help you escape from the dreary horrors of the real world.
 A little something for when you are feeling blue.”
 This is a quote by the character known as “Man in Chair,” from Ozark Actors Theatre’s latest and last Summer 2014 production, The Drowsy Chaperone.

 This was the second production of The Drowsy Chaperone I have seen in less than two weeks, as I recently traveled to Columbia to see the MU Summer Theatre production of “Drowsy.”
 While MU has many more resources and staged a fabulous and spectacular production, Ozark Actors Theatre’s production is equally fabulous and entertaining.
-The show is a parody of the musicals of the 1920’s, a time often referred to as the “Great Age of Musical Comedy.”
-It is a play within a play, or rather a musical comedy within a play.

 The musical focuses on showgirl, Janet van de Graaf (Alyssa Flowers) who has decided to give up showbiz to marry rich oil tycoon, Robert Martin (Jordan Jacobs).
 The only problem is that Janet is the star of “Feldzieg’s Follies,” and Feldzieg (Jake Mills) is not pleased, as Janet is his most popular show girl, and he needs her to guarantee the financial success of his most recent stage extravaganza.
 Feldzieg is an obvious play on names, referring to Broadway impresario Flo Ziegfeld, who produced extravagant stage spectacles in the 1910’s, 20’s and 30’s featuring scantily-clad showgirls.